 It’s remarkable that tonight’s MNF game marks the first time Colts quarterback Andrew Luck will appear live on Monday Night Football on ESPN.
 Considering all the “suck for Luck” craziness when he was still at Stanford, you’d think the NFL would’ve scheduled him during his rookie season.
 Instead, the MNF masses had to wait until tonight’s matchup with the San Diego Chargers, which frankly could be a good thing, since Chargers QB Philip Rivers is playing out of his mind this season.
-The quarterback battle is just one of the storylines to follow on ESPN or if you watch Monday Night Football online free streaming using the links below, but it’s probably the most compelling.
+The quarterback battle is just one of the storylines to follow on ESPN or if you watch Monday Night Football online free streaming using one of several different methods, but it’s probably the most compelling.
 And with good reason, as we explore in this game preview.

 Colts QB Luck has had a solid season in the air, going 97-156 for 1,144 yards and seven touchdowns.
 That may not compare stats-wise to Colts QB Philip Rivers, as we’ll show below, but Luck has a quarterback rating of 77.1 this season, the fourth-highest number in the league and more than an 18% increase from his rookie season.
 Fellow second-year QB Robert Griffin III (RG3), meanwhile, has seen his QBR drop from 73.2 to 29.1.
 Luck has also been clutch this season, with a fourth-quarter quarterback rating of 88.4 — placing him behind only Chicago Bears QB Jay Cutler (98.6) and Denver Broncos QB Peyton Manning (93.0).